 Louisiana contains the largest river delta in the Gulf, but is also the most misunderstood, imperiled, and abused.
 The United States has forced bad levee policy onto a delta land created by a free-flooding river without consideration of the consequences.
 For generations, the Corps of Engineers, oil and gas companies, and other industries have channelized marshes and salted the wetlands, destroying hundreds of square miles of delicate land for the construction of refineries.
 These injuries by the public and private sectors have left a ruin of much of the massive delta that makes up Louisiana's coast.

-Because of this great loss, much of the state's population from Lake Charles to New Orleans is at risk of catastrophic coastal flooding.
+Because of this great loss, much of the Louisiana’s population from Lake Charles to New Orleans is at risk of catastrophic coastal flooding.
 People have begun moving away from the coast, at a great loss to the economy and culture.
-This loss was broadcast in 2005, when Gulf Coast residents were displaced across the nation by a Hurricanes Katrina and Rita.
+This loss was broadcast in 2005, when Gulf Coast residents were displaced across the nation by Hurricanes Katrina and Rita.